 Jakob did quite well for himself in Tennessee and his list of Championships proves it.
 He held the Unified Heavyweight Championship, the Legends and Lions Heavyweight Championship, the same tag belts with Meklakov, and he was the 2017 Freedom Cup winner.

 “In that first year and a half with Greg, I learned twice as much as I did my first three years in the business,” Edwinn said.
 “Learning from different opponents week after week was immeasurable and it wasn’t anything like what I was doing when I first started wrestling.”

-Over the past two years, Jakob has invested into his wrestling skills by attending seminars put on by Harley Race, WWE, New Japan, and Ring of Honor.
-The sacrifices that he is willing to make go beyond him wanting to be a good wrestler.
+Over the past two years, Jakob has invested in his wrestling skills by attending seminars put on by Harley Race, WWE, New Japan, and Ring of Honor.
+The sacrifices that he is willing to make go beyond his wanting to be a good wrestler.

 “Training for me never really stops.
 I want to know everything,” Edwinn said.
 “I’m comfortable with myself and my abilities, but I’m still uncomfortable with my position.
 I can always get better and there can always be more I can do to improve.”

 Jakob is not alone when he says that his ultimate goal is to wrestle on the biggest stage there is, Wrestlemania.
 The dream has been with him for years and it is important to him, but that is not the only thing that equates to him being a success in professional wrestling.

 “I want to earn the respect of my peers and the admiration of the fans,” Edwinn said.
 “I want everybody to know that I am putting in the work.”